A business plan is a communication tool, which companies use to seek investment capital, secure loans, and attract strategic business partners.

 The financial outlook is important to secure funding from lenders and investors.
-This information includes a historical analysis of the company’s financial statements, such as income statements, statement of cash flows, and statement of financial position for 3- to 5-year period.
+This information includes a historical analysis of the company’s financial statements, such as income statements, statements of cash flows, and statements of financial position for 3- to 5-year period.
 Additionally, the company should provide projections on the effect of its business or new product, or cash input.

 Forecasts should be realistic to convince investors to pump capital into your business.
-This can be achieved by deriving projections from existing financials using tools, such as Wrike.
+You can create professional financial forecasts using tools like Wrike.